 - 1. Disconnect the speaker cables (1) from the system board. - 2.
-Release the right speaker cable from the retention clips (2) built into the computer. - 3.
-Remove the four Phillips M2.0 × 2.5 broad head screws (3) that secure the speakers to the computer. - 4.
-Remove the speakers (4) from the computer.
+Remove the four Phillips M2.0 × 2.4 broad head screws (2) that secure the speakers to the computer. - Remove the speakers from the computer (3).

-When removing the speakers, make note of the location of the four rubber isolator locations (5).
+When removing the speakers, make note of the location of the four rubber isolator locations (4).
 The absence of or damage to these isolators can result in degraded speaker performance.